Quick answer

 AP French is harder if you have mostly studied grammar in isolation.
 Grammar matters, but the exam rewards using French to communicate meaning in context.

 It is also harder if you avoid speaking practice.
-The conversation and cultural comparison are short, but they require quick organization and enough confidence to keep talking even if every sentence is not perfect.
+The Project Presentation and Project Q&A are short, but they require quick organization and enough confidence to keep talking even if every sentence is not perfect.

 The course can feel especially demanding if authentic French audio still feels overwhelming.
-Because Section IB is worth 27% of the exam, listening practice should start early, not in the last week before the exam.
+Because the listening MCQ part is worth 25% of the exam, listening practice should start early, not in the last week before the exam.

 Is AP French worth taking?